almothana-almasri/data-structures-and-algorithms/code_challange_class32/tree_intersection.md

 Author: **Almothana Almasri**

-## Code Challenge: Class 31: Find the first repeated word in a book.
+## Code Challenge: Class 32: Find common values in 2 binary trees.

 Write a function called repeated word that finds the first word to occur more than once in a string
 Arguments: string